-If a lease agreement has not been executed by a registered prospective tenant before the expiration of the registration period or before the termination of a broker’s representation of the prospective tenant, PCP shall have no further obligation to that broker with respect to any lease to said prospective tenant.
-Upon such expiration or termination, PCP or a competing broker may negotiate with the prospective tenant named in the expired or cancelled registration to secure an acceptable lease.
+If a lease agreement has not been executed by a registered prospective tenant before the expiration of the registration period or before the termination of a broker’s representation of the prospective tenant, LBS shall have no further obligation to that broker with respect to any lease to said prospective tenant.
+Upon such expiration or termination, LBS or a competing broker may negotiate with the prospective tenant named in the expired or cancelled registration to secure an acceptable lease.

-CONDITIONS TO PAYMENT OF A COMMISSION: A broker shall be entitled to receive, and PCP shall be obligated to pay, a commission only when all of the conditions of this commission policy have been satisfied:
+CONDITIONS TO PAYMENT OF A COMMISSION: A broker shall be entitled to receive, and LBS shall be obligated to pay, a commission only when all of the conditions of this commission policy have been satisfied:

-- The tenant has approved of any plans and specifications for any building or the leasehold improvements, and if applicable, the amount of rent to be paid by the tenant have been determined and agreed upon, and all conditions precedent to the tenant’s obligation to pay for any new construction have been satisfied;
+- The tenant has approved of any plans and specifications for any building or the leasehold improvements, and if applicable, the amount of base rent to be paid by the tenant have been determined and agreed upon, and all conditions precedent to the tenant’s obligation to pay for any new construction have been satisfied;

-In no event shall commissions be paid for any rent payable for the original term and exercised option terms(s) exceeding one hundred twenty (120) months from the initial commencement date of the lease (the original lease start date).
+In no event shall commissions be paid for any base rent payable for the original term and exercised option terms(s) exceeding one hundred twenty (120) months from the initial commencement date of the lease (the original lease start date).
 Nor shall a commission be paid on the following:

 - Any rent payable during any renewal option or any other extension of the original term beyond ten years.

 - Any rent payable as a result of tenant’s subsequent expansion;